-In the meantime, my FREE, in-depth PDF, chocked full of wonderful tips to follow (and failures to avoid) with backyard syrup making, is available right now, but only through August 31, 2017.
+My FREE, in-depth PDF, chocked full of wonderful tips to follow (and failures to avoid) with backyard syrup making, is available right now, but only through August 31, 2017.
 Don’t Miss This!
-Sign up to follow along here, and you’ll receive a notice the day it’s available to download, one day soon.
+Sign up to follow along here, and you may immediately download Maple Deliciousness, along with lots of other helpful.

 Put your maple sugar where your oven is.

 Of course, the Native Indians had it right.
 Sugar is so much easier to store, and even use, than liquid syrup.
 In baking, it provides all the flavor of maple syrup, and you don’t have to deal with converting the liquids in the recipe.

 My favorite thing to bake with maple sugar?
 Spread it on rolled out buttered bread dough, add chopped walnuts or pecans, roll up like you would cinnamon rolls, and make maple-flavored sticky buns.
 Y.U.M.

 Here are some amazing recipes to consider trying with a little maple sugar:

 Enjoy some of these ideas, or experiment with your own.
 (And please share your favorites in the comments below!)